umihei/LINEMessagingAPIBackendStarterTemplate/README.md

 This repo is AWS CDK Template for simple LINE bot backend.
 When you deploy this template, your bot will reply exactly same word that you send.

+## Prerequisites

+cdk v2.1.0

+You should prepare your own LINE channel via LINE Developers.
+And you need the channel's access token and secret.

+You should have AWS account, and admin permission.
+This template will construct an API Gateway and a Lambda Function, and uses the SSM parameter store.

 ## how to use

 after cloning this repo, you should install npm libs.